Software Engineering: A Modern Approach

 method.
 However, we do not want to implement

-this new requirement, i.e., cache search, in the BookSearch
+this new requirement, i.e., caching, in the BookSearch

 class.
 The reason is that we want to keep the class cohesive and